Richard-McGhee/Golden-Programmer-Portfolio-Site/README.md

 For WordCloud specifically, I need to think of how exactly I want my skills array to be generated so I can set it up properly.
 Really wanting to decide if I wanna pass props or just generate locally in that component.
 I could maybe make a form or something that lets me generate skills that add to my skills wordCloud.

+New idea: I could maybe make a personality or casual page that talks about me personally or something like that to help employers see a more personal side of me, possibly could help with interviews.